Compsognathus: Taphonomy

 The bottom water of the lagoon was likely anaerobic (devoid in oxygen), resulting in a sea floor devoid of life except for microbial mats, and therefore preventing scavenging of the carcass.
 In the trunk region of the German specimen, the surface of the slab is markedly different in texture to the surrounding areas of the slab, showing irregular, nodular surfaces within depressions.
 Ostrom, in 1978, interpreted these structures as traces of weathering that took place just before the fossil was collected.
 Nopcsa, in 1903, instead suggested that these structures resulted from decomposing tissue of the carcass.
 Reisdorf and Wuttke, in their 2012 study, suggested that the structures are the remains of adipocere (corpse wax formed by bacteria) that formed around the carcass before burial.
 Such adipocere would have helped in conserving the state of articulation of the fossil for years when burial was very slow.
 The presence of adipocere would possibly rule out hypersalinity (very high salt contents) of the bottom water, because such conditions appear to be unfavorable for the adipocere producing bacteria.

 In popular culture

 Compsognathus is one of the more popular dinosaurs.
-For a long time it was considered unique in its small size, which is commonly compared to that of a chicken.
-These animals have appeared in the Jurassic Park franchise: in the movies The Lost World: Jurassic Park, Jurassic Park III, Jurassic World: Fallen Kingdom and Jurassic World Dominion and in the series Camp Cretaceous, where they were often nicknamed Compies.
-In The Lost World: Jurassic Park, one of the characters incorrectly identifies the species as "Compsognathus triassicus", combining the genus name of Compsognathus longipes with the specific name of Procompsognathus triassicus, a distantly related small carnivore featured in the Jurassic Park novels.
+For a long time, it was considered unique in its small size, which is commonly compared to that of a chicken.
+The animals have appeared in the Jurassic Park franchise: in the films The Lost World: Jurassic Park, Jurassic Park III, Jurassic World: Fallen Kingdom, Jurassic World Dominion and Jurassic World Rebirth, and the television series Camp Cretaceous and Chaos Theory.
+In The Lost World: Jurassic Park, the species is incorrectly identified as Compsognathus triassicus, combining the genus name of Compsognathus longipes with the specific name of Procompsognathus triassicus, a distantly related small carnivore that also appears in the Jurassic Park series.